Armstrong Siddeley Sapphire (motor car): Star Sapphire

-Various suspension modifications were incorporated.
-Servo-assisted 12 in Girling disc brakes were installed on the front wheels, and Burman recirculating ball-power steering was standardised, reducing the turning circle by 4'6".
+Various suspension modifications were included.
+The front brakes are servo-assisted 12 in Girling discs, and Burman recirculating ball-power steering was standardised, reducing the turning circle by 4'6".
 A Borg-Warner–type DG automatic gearbox was fitted, incorporating a lever on the fascia to hold an intermediate gear at 35, 45, 55, and 65 m.p.h.

 Door hinges were concealed, and the front doors hinged at their leading edge.
-There was an independent heater for the rear passengers and demisting slots for the rear window.
-All features were standard; the provision of alternatives being believed to lead to an unsatisfactory compromise.
+There was an independent heater for the rear passengers and de-misting slots for the rear window.
+All features were standard, as the provision of alternatives was believed to lead to an unsatisfactory compromise.

-902 saloons were produced and 77 long-wheelbase cars, 73 of which were built as limousines (including 2 prototypes).
-The limousine version was made only in 1960 and had a single-carburettor engine and manual gearbox (the automatic gearbox was fitted to 12 examples).
-The remaining 4 chassis were used for 3 hearses and an ambulance.
+902 saloons were made, plus 77 long-wheelbase cars, 73 of which were built as limousines (including two prototypes).
+The limousine version was made only in 1960, has a single-carburettor engine, and inmost cases a manual gearbox.
+The automatic gearbox was fitted to 12 examples.
+The remaining four chassis were used for three hearses and an ambulance.